AnooraagB/Project-MAVENMetabolomicAnalysis/README.md

 * **Data visualisation** : Key visualisations include the extracted ion chromatogram (EIC) plot, color-coded for easy identification of sample peaks.
 Multiple visualisation options are available through the **right-side widget bar**.

 * **Data export** : Results can be exported in various formats.
-The EIC and other group metrics can also be saved for further analysis or visualizations outside of El-MAVEN.
+The EIC and other group metrics can also be saved for further analysis or visualisations outside of El-MAVEN.

 ## Software  used